Mayor William Peduto addresses a crowd gathered

 Beginning with the City's incorporation

-in 1816, there have been fifty-six different individuals who have held the post
+in 1816, there have been fifty-seven individuals who have held the post of Mayor of

-of Mayor of the history of Pittsburgh.
-There have been sixty administration changes
+the city of Pittsburgh.
+There have been sixty-one seperate administration changes

 (four individuals held the post during separate terms).
 Over the years, Pittsburghers

 Cornelius Scully enjoyed wide popularity during the war years, and David L. Lawrence

 was the revered leader who oversaw Pittsburgh's revitalization during the period